Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Thank you, Sunit.
 As we look across our three regions, market demand remains healthy.
 Sales bookings started off a little slow at the beginning of the year, but strengthened throughout the quarter and we closed out the quarter with solid sales and a strong funnel.

-Level 3 continues to benefit from many of the trends our customer see within their businesses; the continuing demand for greater and greater bandwidth; the ongoing migration to the cloud; the need for hybrid networking solutions to maximize the benefit of that migration; the ability to defend their networking solutions against an ever more hostile threat environment; and the digital initiatives that are transforming our customers' own business models.
+Level 3 continues to benefit from many of the trends our customers see within their businesses, the continuing demand for greater and greater bandwidth, the ongoing migration to the cloud, the need for hybrid networking solutions to maximize the benefit of that migration, the ability to defend their networking solutions against an ever more hostile threat environment and the digital initiatives that are transforming our customers' own business models.

 The strength of Level 3 is our broad and robust network, supporting a broad and robust portfolio of products.
 Network is not something our customers build between two cities.
 Network is something they do to drive their business forward.
 They want to network their data centers together.
 They want to network their remote employees with their corporate headquarters.
 They want to network with their customers, with their suppliers, with their equipment, and in the age of the Internet of Things, with virtually every device necessary to support their business.
 Network is now something they do to be successful.